-Salesforce Research today announced the AI Economist, a new line of research that studies how to improve economic design using AI with the goal of optimizing productivity and social equality for everyone.
-This new AI framework is designed to simulate millions of years of economies – in parallel – to help economists, governments and others design tax policies that optimize social outcomes in the real world.
+The AI Economist is an AI framework from the Salesforce Research team, developed to study how to improve economic design using AI with the goal of optimizing productivity and social equality for everyone.
+It is designed to simulate millions of years of economies – in parallel – to help economists, governments and others design tax policies that optimize social outcomes in the real world.

 You might ask, why is a CRM company applying artificial intelligence (AI) and reinforcement learning (RL) to economics?
 We sat down with Chief Scientist and Head of Salesforce Research, Richard Socher, and his team of researchers, including Senior Research Scientist, Stephan Zheng, Lead Research Scientist, Nikhil Naik, and Senior Research Scientist, Alex Trott to see what the AI Economist is, why the team pursued this research, and how the AI Economist created a model that is 16% more effective than a leading tax framework.

 Q: What does the Salesforce Research team do?
 Why economics?

 Richard: The Salesforce Research team tackles problems important to our customers, to the field of AI, and to all our stakeholders.
 For example, we’ve developed deep learning APIs that enable our customers to build AI-powered apps with Einstein Vision and Einstein Language, and speech recognition technology that powers Einstein Voice.
 In the field of AI, we do pure research and applied research to drive AI innovation and improve the state of the world.
 We’ve discovered breakthroughs in natural language generation, explainable AI and we’ve created AI models for protein generation.